What are Crow’s Feet?

 Anti-wrinkle injections can definitely have side effects.
 Temporary bruising, headache and mild flu-like symptoms are common.
 Less common side effects include drooping eyelids, twitching eyes, pain in the face and weakened areas around the muscles.
 Side effects are temporary.
 The ingredients used in anti-wrinkle injectables have been approved by the Therapeutic Goods Administration of Australia and the United Stated FDA.

-Expert Opinion About Crow’s Feet
+What Study Says About Crow’s Feet

 According to the Mayo Clinic, wrinkles are a natural part of aging.
 It is inevitable that everyone will develop wrinkles at some point or another.
 The face and neck get a lot of sun exposure and oddly enough, these are the areas many people ignore in their younger years.
 By taking the proper measures, crow’s feet and other facial wrinkles can be avoided for a longer amount of time.
 Your lifestyle choices have a lot to do with how your face ages.